gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 kubectl -n kube-system describe pvc -l upstream-host=docker.io
 ```

-> Drawback of this approach: The cache's size in the shoot spec (`providerConfig.caches[].size`) diverges from the PVC's size.
+> Drawback of this approach: The cache's size in the Shoot spec (`providerConfig.caches[].size`) diverges from the PVC's size.

 ### [Alternative 2] Remove and Readd the Cache

-There is always the option to remove the cache from the shoot spec and to readd it again with the updated size.
+There is always the option to remove the cache from the Shoot spec and to readd it again with the updated size.

 > Drawback of this approach: The already cached images get lost and the cache starts with an empty disk.